Tammy opened her eyes as well and a moment later moved aside for Rei who was the first to express her relief.

 "Rei's looking for you."
 She finished.

 Rei passed by and stopped at Tammy's door, "There you are!"
 I was caught by surprise.
-She pleaded with me in a whispering voice so that Kiko wouldn't hear, "Can you help me clean my section of weapons?"
+She pleaded with me in a whispering voice so that Kiko wouldn't overhear, "Can you help me clean my section of weapons?"

 I sighed, "Well you shouldn't wait that long before deciding to actually do your section."
 I followed her out of Tammy's room.

 "Ugh!
 But cleaning them is so boring!
 And it takes too long!"